killo431/magix-extension/project-details/project-plan.md

 - Submit for Chrome Web Store review
 - Plan post-launch support workflow

-This enhanced plan maintains your lean approach while providing more technical detail for implementation.
+This plan maintains your lean approach while providing more technical detail for implementation.
 Each phase builds logically on the previous one, allowing you to test core functionality early while adding refinement progressively.